varia-zioni/p2p-tris/README.md

 # p2p-tris
-A pear-to-pear Tris game app made with Pear
+A peer-to-peer Tris game app made with Pear